Group

 If you’ve been craving something social that isn’t just “going out,” this is that middle ground.

-Move, connect, and enjoy rhythm with others.
+Move, connect, and enjoy rhythm or movement with others.

 No experience.
 No partner.
 No pressure.